mdibaiee/mahdi.blog/_posts/2015-03-28-css-filters.md

 Percentage
 ----------
   These filters accept percentage values, but if you omit the percentage sign, the value is multiplied by 100, e.g. `contrast(2)` is another way of writing `contrast(200%)`.
 Negative values have the same effect as zero.

-  Most filters explain themselves, I'm not going to repeat \`Adjusts ${x} level\` like a parrot.
+  Most filters explain themselves:

   * brightness
   * contrast